October baseball arrives with 12-team bracket set and postseason action beginning Tuesday

 NATIONAL LEAGUE

 No. 1 Atlanta Braves.
 They’ve got the best lineup in baseball, led by Acuña’s speed-power combo.
 But their biggest strength is depth.
-Olson just wrapped up a 54-homer season while Austin Riley, Ozzie Albies ad Marcell Ozuna all have at least 30 homers.
+Olson just wrapped up a 54-homer season while Austin Riley, Ozzie Albies, and Marcell Ozuna all have at least 30 homers.
 The pitching staff has struggled with injuries, but hard-throwing Spencer Strider led the majors with 281 strikeouts.
 They won the World Series in 2021.
-Acuña was hurt during that playoff run in 2021, and is eager to make his mark this fall.
+Acuña was hurt during that playoff run in 2021 and is eager to make his mark this fall.

 AMERICAN LEAGUE